Luz y unión: History and profile

 Luz y unión was started as a merger of two magazines, La Luz del Porvenir and La Unión Espiritista.
-The Kardecian Spiritualist Union of Catalonia was the owner of the magazine and was composed of different groups, mainly Catalan, French and Latin American.
+The Kardecian Spiritualist Union of Catalonia which included different groups, mainly Catalan, French and Latin American was the owner of the magazine.
 Jacinto Esteva Marata was the director of the magazine of which editor-in-chief was the Andalusian writer Amalia Domingo Soler.
 It had correspondents in different countries, including Argentina, the Dominican Republic, Brazil, Cuba and Nicaragua.